Mukesh200-ai/YouTube-new-video-scraper/README.md

 * **Write text to file** (Action #16, inside the loop)
     * Update the `File path` to be the **exact same path** from the previous step.

+* **The path you can paste directly in code**
+    * Path 1 - Excel path - Line 1
+    * Path 2 - txt file path - Line 5,11,15,18

 ### 4. Run the Bot